| History Walter Dandy was the first to

 A major drawback is the high frequency of visual field deficits associated with

+this approach.
 Various positions have been

 described for these approaches.
 The sitting-slouched position is used most often